Aldridge, DeRozan lead Spurs over Trail Blazers 125-104

 PORTLAND, Ore.
-(AP) — LaMarcus Aldridge had 22 points, DeMar DeRozan had 20 points and 11 assists as the San Antonio Spurs defeated the Portland Trail Blazers 125-104 on Monday.
+(AP) — LaMarcus Aldridge had 22 points, DeMar DeRozan had 20 points and 11 assists and the San Antonio Spurs defeated the Portland Trail Blazers 125-104 on Monday.

 Rudy Gay and Patty Mills came off the bench for 21 points apiece as the Spurs reserves outscored Portland backups 59-24.
 Reserve center Jakob Poeltl added 11 points and seven rebounds, six of which came on the offensive glass.